 Expect a buzzy evening vibe with other campers, people fishing from the prom, full car park, but peaceful after about 11pm.
 Epic sunrise if you park with your back doors facing the ocean.

 You can literally walk for miles along Oxwich Beach

 A must-see if you like: Sunrise, massive beaches, long walks, campfires on the beach, watersports, solitude, stunning scenery, meeting other van people.
 Oxwich Beach is gigantic, really beautiful and you can walk all the way to Three Cliffs Bay.

 Vans: If you have a larger MWB van like I, you can’t park right next to the beach, but if you have a smaller type then you’re allowed almost on the beach.
 Really worth a stay as they also allow campfires on the beach.
 No booking required.

 Where to stay in Oxwich Bay: (Park4Night, word of mouth) Oxwich beach car park is van-friendly.

 Facilities: Toilets, rubbish disposal.
 Note that, despite being a beach, there are no showers or drinking water points.

 Rhosilli Bay Beach, Worm’s Head and the Devil’s Bridge

 The views from the National Trust car park over Rhosilli are insane

-A must-see if you like: Spectacular beaches, walks, epic views, stunning scenery, surfing, enormous golden-sand beach with epic scenery from the cliffs and out to Worm’s head.
+A must-see if you like: Spectacular beaches, walks, epic views, stunning scenery, surfing, body-boarding, enormous golden-sand beach with epic scenery from the cliffs and out to Worm’s head.
 Nice clean sand, loads of space.